KEEPING PERSONAL HEALTH INFORMATION PRIVATE IS IMPORTANT TO US

 You have the right to know how we collect, use and disclose personal health information.
 You have a right to expect that, to the best of our ability, personal health information held by McCormick Home remains accurate, confidential and secure.

 McCormick Home is committed to maintaining the confidentiality and security of personal health information and we have implemented new practices to further safeguard information we collect.
-These new practices are aligned with the Ontario’s Ministry of Health and Long-Term Care Personal Health Information Protection Act (PHIPA) and with the Canadian Standards Model Code for the Protection of Personal Information (CSA Code).
+These new practices are aligned with the Ontario Ministry of Long-Term Care Personal Health Information Protection Act (PHIPA) and with the Canadian Standards Model Code for the Protection of Personal Information (CSA Code).

 McCormick Home collects, uses, discloses and stores personal health information.
 This information is collected to help provide health care or payments for health care.
 This includes: